TCI Global Toolkit: Service DeliveryDesignated Day for Assured Family Planning Service Provision

 In some sites, this approach was so successful that every day became an FDS day where particular methods were made available on specific days to ensure community members could plan ahead to obtain their desired method.

-Senegal refers to the fixed-day service provision approach as Special Free Family Planning Days, in which the full spectrum of contraceptive methods is offered to individuals free of charge.
+Senegal refers to the designated service provision approach as Special Free Family Planning Days, in which the full spectrum of contraceptive methods is offered to individuals free of charge.

 These days are held in existing health facilities or in other sites close to underserved populations, either in a mobile clinic or in government buildings.
 Community health workers conduct household visits to inform the community about upcoming special days.
 Each special day serves, on average, about 30 new contraceptive acceptors, based on 6-month implementation data from two districts.